abaez/ta-rust/README.md

 references.
 These api/tags will also be read whenever you open a rust file in a project containing the generated files.

+If you have the [ctags](http://foicica.com/hg/ctags/) you will be also to navigate directly to the source of the api reference.

 The generated tag/api files are updated each time you run `cargo build` from the `cB` command on textadept.
 This allows you to have one heck of an easy way to deal with api lookups on a project directly from textadept!